Attoko Station

 Attoko Station (厚床駅, Attoko-eki) is a railway station on the Nemuro Main Line of JR Hokkaido located in Nemuro, Hokkaidō, Japan.
 The station opened on November 25, 1919.
 It used to be a branch station of the Shibetsu Line (Attoko Branch Line).

+History

+The station was opened on November 25, 1919 by the Ministry of Railways upon the extension of the current Nemuro Main Line from Akkeshi Station to this station.